MBA Releases 2015 Year-End Commercial/Multifamily Servicer Rankings

 |(202) 557- 2727|

 WASHINGTON, D.C.
-(September 1, 2016) - The Mortgage Bankers Association (MBA) today released its mid-year ranking of commercial and multifamily mortgage servicers' volume as of June 30, 2016.
-At the top of the list is Wells Fargo Bank N.A. with $502.2 billion in U.S. master and primary servicing, followed by PNC Real Estate/Midland Loan Services with $499.1 billion, Berkadia Commercial Mortgage LLC with $220.6 billion, KeyBank N.A. with $195.4 billion, and CBRE Loan Services with $108.3 billion.
+(January 31, 2016) - The Mortgage Bankers Association (MBA) today released its year-end ranking of commercial and multifamily mortgage servicers' volumes as of December 31, 2015.
+At the top of the list of firms is Wells Fargo Bank N.A. with $501.5 billion in U.S. master and primary servicing, followed by PNC Real Estate/Midland Loan Services with $485.2 billion, Berkadia Commercial Mortgage LLC with $225.0 billion, KeyBank N.A. with $195.7 billion, and GEMSA Loan Services, L.P. with $101.5 billion.

-Wells Fargo, PNC/Midland, KeyBank, and Berkadia are the largest master and primary servicers of commercial/multifamily loans in U.S. commercial mortgage backed securities (CMBS), collateralized debt obligations (CDO) and other asset-backed securities (ABS); PNC/Midland, CBRE Loan Services, Prudential Asset Resources, and MetLife are the largest servicers for life companies; PNC/Midland, Wells Fargo, Walker & Dunlop, LLC, and Berkeley Point Capital, LLC are the largest Fannie Mae servicers; Wells Fargo, PNC/Midland, KeyBank, and CBRE Loan Services are the largest Freddie Mac servicers.
+Wells Fargo, PNC/Midland, KeyBank, and Berkadia are the largest master and primary servicers of commercial/multifamily loans in U.S. commercial mortgage backed securities (CMBS), collateralized debt obligations (CDO) and other asset-backed securities (ABS); PNC/Midland, Prudential Asset Resources, GEMSA, and MetLife are the largest servicers for life companies; PNC/Midland, Wells Fargo, Walker & Dunlop, LLC, and Berkeley Point Capital, LLC are the largest Fannie Mae servicers; Wells Fargo, PNC/Midland, KeyBank, and GEMSA are the largest Freddie Mac servicers.

 PNC/Midland ranks as the top master and primary servicer of commercial bank and savings institution loans; of loans for the credit companies, pension funds, real estate investment trusts (REITs), and investment funds; and of loans for FHA and Ginnie Mae.
 Wells Fargo is the top servicer for loans held in warehouse facilities.
 Berkadia is the top for other investor type loans.